danwing/settle-charter/charter.md

 Port Translation (NAPT)), lack of domain name delegation, and ongoing certificate renewal.

+A locally-installed certificate authority (also called "private CA", "enterprise CA") is the standard solution to this problem.
+However, a locally-installed CA is complicated for end users because users are unfamiliar with Certificate Signing Requests, some devices do not generate Certificate Signing Requests, and users are unfamiliar with how a CSR can be moved from a device to the local CA, get signed, and moved back to the device.
+Repeating this effort across several devices with different user interfaces and CSR capabilities and repeating it again every quarter or year (to rotate keys) is not tenable for most users.

 # Goals

 A primary goal of SETTLE WG is to provide implementation and operational